RedHat and CentOS issues

 ImageMagick in CentOS 8

-This new CentOS version does not comes with ImageMagick package in the repositories, but we can install a fork called GraphicsMagick from EPEL repository:
+This new CentOS version does not come with the ImageMagick package in the repositories, but we can install a fork called GraphicsMagick from the EPEL repository:

 $ dnf install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm -y